Barry Humphries: Personal life

+Views on transgender people

-In 2018, Humphries faced backlash for making comments considered to be transphobic.
-The comments included referring to gender affirmation surgery as "self-mutilation" and transgender identity as a whole as a "fashion—how many different kinds of lavatory can you have?"
+In 2018, Humphries was criticised on social media for making comments considered by some to be transphobic.
+The comments included referring to gender-affirmation surgery as "self-mutilation" and transgender identity as a whole as a "fashion—how many different kinds of lavatory can you have?"
 The comments prompted the Barry Award, a comedy festival award in Melbourne named after the comedian, to be renamed the Melbourne International Comedy Festival Award the next year.